 City staff annually monitors files for income and program compliance.
-The City will continue its working relationship with Legal Aid Society of Palm Beach County to strengthen the City's ability to monitor Fair Housing concerns and issues throughout Palm Beach County and the City of Delray Beach.
+The City will continue its working relationship with Legal Aid of Palm Beach County to strengthen the City's ability to monitor Fair Housing concerns and issues throughout Palm Beach County and the City of Delray Beach.
 Economic development represents the third facet of the city's approach to anti-poverty.
-The City of Delray Beach and the Delray Beach Community Redevelopment Agency continue to increase its efforts to expand, create and retain employment and business opportunities for city residents.
+The City of Delray Beach and the Delray Beach Community Redevelopment Agency co-funded an Economic Development Director in efforts to expand, create and retain employment and business opportunities for city residents.
 Specific activities included job creation for target area residents, promoting downtown revitalization, supporting non-profit housing partner in its small business incubator program, and promoting neighborhood revitalization through commercial redevelopment.
+One business was funded in an effort to purcahse operating equipment in order to expand the business.
+This strategy assisted by promoting neighborhood revitalization through commercial redevelopment.